shiva123-coder/neupane-kitchen/README.md

   - Since it's "no item matches the given query" and request url is the home page, any chance I may have deleted a product that may have still been in the cart?
 If so, the steps below should help:
     - open up Dev Tools, go to the Application tab, select Storage from the sidebar, then click the "Clear Site Data" button, it fixed the issue by emptying cart (use deployed site to Clear site data)

 - Image on nav-brand did not displayed on deployed site however it was shown on production mode, Checked file name, path and also checked on AWS S3 to ensure right image was uploaded with right image name and it was also satisfactory.
-Issue was causing due to incorrect file path on img tag which ressolved as below:
+Issue was causing due to incorrect file path on img tag ( [django setting for MEDIA_URL variable](media/bugs/django-setting.jpg) did not match with image file path) which ressolved as below:

     ```
       before: